 The primary reasons attributed to this crime being successful were due to the facts that:

 - The agency did not possess an inventory of all the computer servers and devices that had access to its networks,

-- It did not use multi-factor authentication or authentication techniques used similar to online banking that are required by anyone gaining access to information,
+- It did not use multi-factor authentication or authentication techniques used similar to online banking that is required by anyone gaining access to information,

 - It did not regularly scan for vulnerabilities in the system,